-Pressure Wash and Inspect Patios, Driveways, Sidewalks, and Pool Decks
+Pressure Wash and Inspect Patios, Driveways, Sidewalks, Pool Decks & more

-You also want to do a safety inspection of pool decks, patios, sidewalks and driveways.
+This is also a good time to perform a safety inspection of pool decks, patios, sidewalks, and driveways.
 Some situations that can cause falls or tripping accidents may need repairs soon at your home:

 - Large cracks or gaps in the surface of walkways or pool decks.

 - Divots or potholes in driveways that need filling.

 - Chunks of loose concrete or paving slabs that move or wobble.

 - Utility plugs, valves, or other objects that protrude above a walkway surface.

 - Tree limbs or bushes that are too close to a walkway.